 5. Park Güell

-Park Güell might be Gaudí’s most innovative architectural creation in Barcelona.
-It’s a 45 acre public park and garden complex located on Carmel Hill in Barcelona.
-It’s a colorful little wonderland.
+Park Güell stands as one of Gaudí’s most innovative architectural creations in Barcelona.
+This enchanting public park and garden complex spans 45 acres, nestled on Carmel Hill.
+It’s a captivating and vibrant wonderland to explore.

-If you want to visit the former home of Gaudí, the museum is located just outside the Monumental Zone in the free section of the park.
-He lived there from 1906-25.
-The museum requires a separate timed entry ticket to visit, which you can buy online.
+If you wish to explore the former residence of Gaudí, the museum is situated just outside the Monumental Zone within the free section of the park.
+Gaudí himself lived in this home from 1906 to 1925, and it provides a fascinating glimpse into his life and work.

 Most of the Park Guell is free to visit and you’ll have some nice views over the city.
 But you’ll need a ticket for the central Monumental Zone.
 You may also want to take a 2 hour guided tour of the park.